zwang695/alexa-skills-list/README.md

 *"Alexa, ask The Listeners."*

-The Listeners is a poetic performance offering a simple interaction with Alexa, who speaks for The Listeners while trying to understand us and our feelings.
+The Listeners is a conversational performance offering interaction with Alexa, who speaks for The Listeners while trying to understand us and our feelings.

 ***